stefanprodan/gitops-istio/README.md

   --path=clusters/my-cluster
 ```

-At bootstrap, Flux generates an SSH key and logs the public key.
-The above command will print the public key.
+At bootstrap, Flux generates an SSH key and prints the public key.
 In order to sync your cluster state with git you need to copy the public key and create a deploy key with write
 access on your GitHub repository.
 On GitHub go to _Settings > Deploy keys_ click on _Add deploy key_,
 check _Allow write access_, paste the Flux public key and click _Add key_.